monsteronfire/garden/content/garden/_index.md

 Some of these may be inital [seeds](/growth_stage/seed/) of a concept, others may develop into [sprouts](/growth_stage/sprout/), and hopefully a few will [bloom](/growth_stage/bloom/) into something more substantial.

-Like in the physical world, the practice of gardening is a continous labour of love.
+Like in the physical world, the practice of gardening is a continuous labour of love.
 My hope is that my garden will continue to grow and change as I continue to grow and change.